 Brushing and flossing your teeth thoroughly twice a day are important for controlling the symptoms of trench mouth.
 Warm salt water rinses and rinsing with hydrogen peroxide can ease the pain of inflamed gums and also help remove dead tissue.

-It’s also recommended that you avoid smoking and hot or spicy foods while your gums heal.
+It’s also recommended that you avoid smoking and eating hot or spicy foods while your gums heal.

 Regular and effective dental care is crucial for preventing trench mouth from returning.
-While the condition rarely has serious side effects, ignoring symptoms can lead to potentially serious complications, such as:
+While the condition rarely has serious side effects, ignoring symptoms can lead to potentially serious complications.
+These can include: